Lisette Model

 Lisette Model (born Elise Amelie Felicie Stern; November 10, 1901 – March 30, 1983) was an Austrian-born American photographer primarily known for the frank humanism of her street photography.

 A prolific photographer in the 1940s and a member of the New-York cooperative Photo League, she was published in PM's Weekly, Harper's Bazaar, and US Camera before taking up teaching in 1949 through the intermediary of Ansel Adams.
 She continued to photograph and taught at the New School for Social Research in New York from 1951 until her death in 1983 with many notable students, the most famous of whom was Diane Arbus.
-Her work has been shown in numerous exhibitions and still resides in several permanent collections, including that of the National Gallery of Canada and the J. Paul Getty Museum.
+Her work has been shown in numerous exhibitions and resides in several permanent collections, including that of the National Gallery of Canada, the J. Paul Getty Museum, and the National Portrait Gallery.

 Early life and education

 Lisette Model was born Elise Amelie Felicie Stern in the family home in the 8th district of Vienna, Austria-Hungary.
 Her father, Victor, was an Italian/Austrian doctor of Jewish descent attached to the Austro-Hungarian Imperial and Royal Army and, later, to the International Red Cross; her mother Felicie was French and Catholic, and Model was baptised into her mother's faith.
 She had a brother, Salvatór, who was older by one year.
 Due to growing anti-Semitism in Austria and her father's struggle with his Jewish-Austrian identity, he had their last name changed to Seybert in February 1903, and six years later, her younger sister Olga was born.
 According to interview testimony from her older brother, she was sexually molested by her father, though the full extent of his abuse remains unclear.

 She had a bourgeois upbringing, was primarily educated by a series of private tutors, achieving fluency in Italian, German, and French.
 Her private education even when the family suffered financial strain after WWI.
 Despite her privileged upbringing, she frequently recalled her childhood as difficult.
-At age 19, she began studying music with composer (and father of her childhood friend Gertrude) Arnold Schönberg, and was familiar to members of his circle.
-"If ever in my life I had one teacher and one great influence, it was Schönberg", she said.
-There is little known about her art education, but her connection with Schönberg exposed her to the contemporary art scene and leading avant-garde artists such as Gustav Klimt.
+At age 19, she began studying music with composer (and father of her childhood friend Gertrude) Arnold Schoenberg, and was familiar to members of his circle.
+"If ever in my life I had one teacher and one great influence, it was Schoenberg", she said.
+There is little known about her art education, but her connection with Schoenberg exposed her to the contemporary art scene and leading avant-garde artists such as Gustav Klimt.
 Early exposure to Expressionism was what perhaps influenced her interest in observing people, and subsequently, photography.